Centers for Medicare & Medicaid Services (CMS), HHS.

 The Medicare RAC program is still a relatively new program.
 We will apply the lessons learned from the Medicare RAC Demonstration, as well as from the current program in providing States technical support and assistance in their efforts to implement their programs.
 For example, States would require Medicaid RACs to employ trained medical professionals to review Medicaid claims, as CMS now requires the Medicare RACs to do.
 Additionally, States may consider establishing requirements regarding the documentation of good cause to review a claim.
 States should also be cognizant of potential organizational conflicts of interest, and should take affirmative steps to identify and prevent any such conflicts of interest.

 The Office of the Inspector General of U.S. Department of Health and Human Services (HHS-OIG) recently reported that the Medicare RACs identified over $1 billion in improper payments, but referred only two cases of potential fraud to CMS.
-HHS-OIG opined that Medicare RACs are disincentivized to make referrals because the RACs receive contingency fees.
+HHS-OIG opined that Medicare RACs are disincentivized to Start Printed Page 69041make referrals because the RACs receive contingency fees.
 As we learn from the lessons of Medicare RACs, we caution States, in their design of Medicaid RAC programs, to ensure that the Medicaid RACs report instances of fraud and/or criminal activity in addition to the pursuit of overpayments.
 At § 455.508(b), we propose that whenever RACs have reasonable grounds to believe that fraud or criminal activity has occurred, they must report it to the appropriate law enforcement officials.
 We solicit comments on these and other issues that States should consider in the design of their RAC programs.
 At § 455.508(c), we propose that Medicaid RACs must meet the additional requirements that States may establish.

 - Under section 1902(a)(42)(B)(ii)(II)(bb) of the Act, payment to a Medicaid RAC may be made in the amounts as the State may specify for identifying underpayments from the amounts recovered.
 Currently, Medicare RACs are paid a contingency fee to identify underpayments, similar to the way in which they are paid to identify and recover overpayments.
 With respect to Medicaid RACs, a State may elect to use a similar approach, or elect to establish a set fee or some other fee structure for the identification of underpayments.
 Consistent with a State's obligation to ensure that it pays the right amount to the right provider for the right service at the right time for the right recipient, whatever methodology a State chooses must adequately incentivize the detection of underpayments.
 In § 455.510(c), we are proposing to grant States the flexibility to specify the underpayment fee for Medicaid RACs.
 Additionally, we would monitor the methodologies and amounts paid by States to Medicaid RACs to identify underpayments, and may consider future additional regulation depending on what data reveals over time.
 We solicit public comments on the proposal of allowing States this flexibility.